For many educators and teachers, one of the most daunting aspects of looking for a new job is working out how to write a stand-out resume.

 References and referees are usually listed at the end of your resume.
 This can be a list of approx. You have worked with two to three people in the past or present - usually your managers or ex-colleagues.
 It is preferable to include at least one individual who has directly supervised you in a teaching position.
 Always ask for permission before listing someone as a reference.

 - Company name of the referee

 - Location of company

-Sourcing good references (both written and verbal) is an important aspect of your job search.
-The people you list will be called and asked to provide some information on your relationship to them, and give an indication of how you performed in your role when they knew you.
+Sourcing good references (both written and verbal) is an essential aspect of your job search.
+The people you list will be called and asked to provide information on your relationship with them and indicate how you performed in your role when they knew you.

-Usually contact details for referees are not required until the very latter interview stages - so you have the choice of providing their reference details on your resume or simply including a line in this section saying 'references available upon request'.
+Usually, contact details for referees are not required until the very latter interview stages.
+So you can provide their reference details on your resume or include a line in this section saying 'references available upon request.